PowerBuddy for Data Analysis Help

 Data Dashboard

-The Data Dashboard is the central page where you can ask natural language questions about your data and get the SQL queries generated by PowerBuddy for Data Analysis.
+The Data Dashboard is the central page where you can ask natural language (NL) questions about your data and get the SQL queries generated by PowerBuddy for Data Analysis.
 You can also write your own SQL queries and get the data for analysis.

 Getting started